 Julie Ryder combines an abundance of energy and knowledge and brings training alive.
 Her background is originally in commercial training with NatWest Mortgage Services.
-After losing her hearing she decided to use her deafness in a positive way, and for the past 12 years has been developing and delivering a variety of training on all disability issues.
+After losing her hearing she decided to use her deafness in a positive way, and since 2002 she has been developing and delivering a variety of training on all disability issues.
 Julie has won numerous awards and has extensive experience in the housing sector, successfully training staff, managers and tenant groups.

 Syka Sheikh is a solicitor with over 14 years’ post-qualification experience, currently working as a litigation team manager for a large housing association in West Yorkshire.
 She specialises in housing litigation, tackling anti-social behaviour, injunctions and possession proceedings.
 Syka provides training to a wide variety of clients, including housing organisations and local authorities.
 Her style of training is informative and interactive with opportunities for delegates to ask questions relating to their areas of work.